Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R. Tolkien

 - I flip it with my fingertips and listen to the sound it makes;

-- I touch it to my teeth (the surest way to detect the fineness and consistency of a stone’s abrasive qualities);
+- I touch it to my teeth (an ancient technique for detecting the fineness and consistency of a stone’s abrasive qualities);

-- I put a plane blade to the stone and take a few strokes, and like a bow on violin strings I feel the friction and listen to the music;
+- I put a plane blade I know well to the stone, take a few strokes, and like a bow on violin strings I feel the friction and listen to the music made;

 - I examine the scratches it leaves on the blade’s jigane and hagane using a loupe.

 None of these critical tests can be conducted long-distance.
-BTW, if you think any of them are pointless, then I know where you can get a good deal on some swamp land in North Korea.
+BTW, if you think any of them are pointless, then I know where you can get a good deal on some swamp land in North Korea (well, actually its a settlement pond for a chrome plating factory, but the effluent discharge was recently brought up to 1876 standards so there is pesky vegetation, fish or wildlife to deal with, and the price is right!)

 I have two natural stones I use regularly nowadays.
 One is of medium hardness suitable for most every straight blade.
 The other (see the picture below) is very soft, and easily damaged, but creates a beautiful foggy finish on the steel.